-Specific contribution to the company's long-term success: Sir David's experience of major infrastructure projects and his knowledge and understanding of the role of regulators will be invaluable in meeting the challenges of the current regulatory period and beyond.
-As chair of the nomination committee he is responsible for ensuring the succession plans for the board and senior management identify the right skillsets to face the challenges of the business.
+Specific contribution to the company's long-term success: Sir David has extensive knowledge of managing major infrastructure projects and working with regulators.
+As Chair of the nomination committee he is responsible for ensuring the succession plans for the board and senior management identify the right skill sets to face the challenges of the business.